TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-cloud/environments-&-deployments/monitoring-how-it-works.md

   - /tyk-cloud/environments-&-deployments/monitoring
 ---

+This section explains the various metrics that are monitored by Tyk Cloud.

 ### Throughput
 Tyk Cloud counts the total request/response sizes for traffic transferred through a deployment.
 Throughput metrics are displayed for the current day.
 These are calculated as the difference between the throughput usage at the current time and the throughput at last midnight.